root-foundation/root/README.md

 But, we are far from being organized in a way to take advantage of artificial intelligence.
 Even worse, on top of our current systems, artificial intelligence is poised to inflict needless suffering on many — significantly delaying, and possibly even preventing, a future in which every one has access to opportunity and abundance.

 ## Problem

-Rapid acceleration of artificial intelligence technology without similar acceleration of other kinds of advancements causes an *imbalance*.
-Imbalance leads to suffering — proportional to the degree of imbalance.

-For example, AGI makes our current economic system oppressive because in a world with only extreme outcomes **debt is no longer a viable means to finance anything.** Similarly, AGI has raced so far ahead of our education system that most learning is increasingly more harmful than helpful.
-And critically, our governance systems can no longer make decisions fast enough to keep up with the accelerating change that AGI enables.

-Our society isn't organized in a way that enables us to finance our activities and react in time to the rapidly changing world.
-All of these accelerating imbalances are poised to inflict great suffering for many.

-We propose a new system that will progressively grow to become the foundation for all human activity.
-This system will enable us

-To show this system, we'll first start with how it enables a new economic system, and then from there show how it will evolve to ...(todo).

-# ACT II — Tokenization

-## Our economic problem

 In an extreme world, **debt is no longer a viable means to finance anything** because everything will be too risky for debt.